timosalm/going-serverless-workshop/workshop/workshop/content/exercises/graalvm-aot-limitations.md

-For GraalVM Native Images, **all the bytecode in the application needs to be observed and analysed at build time**.
+For GraalVM Native Images, all the bytecode in the application needs to be **observed** and **analyzed** at **build time**.

-One area the analysis process is responsible for, is to determine which classes, methods and fields need to be included in the executable.
+One area the analysis process is responsible for is to determine which classes, methods and fields need to be included in the executable.
 The **analysis is static**, so it might need some configuration to correctly include the parts of the program that use dynamic features of the language.

-However, this analysis cannot always completely predict all usages of the **Java Reflection, Java Native Interface (JNI), Dynamic Proxy objects (java.lang.reflect.Proxy), or class path resources (Class.getResource)**.
+However, this analysis cannot always completely predict all usages of the **Java Reflection, Java Native Interface (JNI), Dynamic Proxy objects (java.lang.reflect.Proxy)**, or **classpath** resources (**Class.getResource)**.

 **Undetected usages of these dynamic features need to be provided to the native-image tool in the form of configuration files.**

-In order to **make preparing these configuration files easier** and more convenient, **GraalVM provides an agent that tracks all usages of dynamic features of an execution on a regular Java VM**.
+To **make preparing these configuration files easier** and more convenient, GraalVM provides an **agent that tracks all usages of dynamic features of execution on a regular Java VM**.
 During execution, the agent interfaces with the Java VM to intercept all calls that look up classes, methods, fields, resources, or request proxy accesses.

-We will now have a look at several examples for different language features.
+We will now have a look at several examples of different language features.

 ##### Reflection
 If we run the following example on the JVM everything runs as expected via reflection.